Taiwan says Foxconn needs govt approval for any China chip firm investment

 ($1 = 29.8480 Taiwan dollars)

-(Reporting by Jeanny Kao and Yimou Lee; Writing by Ben Blanchard; Editing by Muralikumar Anantharaman)
+(Reporting by Jeanny Kao and Yimou Lee; Additional reporting by Josh Horwitz; Writing by Ben Blanchard; Editing by Muralikumar Anantharaman)

 ((ben.blanchard@thomsonreuters.com;))